You are here

 This ticketed museum offers new perspectives on the works of modern artists, from Renoir to Rothko.
 Come to the The Phillips Collection for its special exhibitions and its unique programming, which includes Sunday concerts at 4 p.m. and the after-hours hit on first Thursdays of the month, Phillips After 5.

 Tour President Woodrow Wilson's final, Georgian revival home, which looks the same today as it did when Wilson lived here in the 1920s.
 The historic site also hosts exciting events, from vintage game nights to garden parties in spring.

 Check out Revolutionary-era books, manuscripts, maps, graphic arts and archives at Anderson House, home to the Society of the Cincinnati.
 The Society was founded in 1783 to promote the knowledge and appreciation of the Revolution's success.
 Anderson house also hosts lectures, book signings, luncheons and events for kids.

-Nestled on a quiet, tree-lined street, the Mansion on O Street offers an array of unique tours through its bric-a-brac- and artifact-laden rooms.
+Nestled on a quiet, tree-lined street, The Mansion on O & O Street Museum offers an array of intimate events and unique tours through its bric-a-brac- and artifact-laden rooms.
 The museum is dedicated to exploring the creative process, and guests are asked to get hands-on with eccentric antiques, high-class art, music memorabilia and more.

 The Spanish Steps, located on 22nd Street between S Street and Decatur Place, are one of the hidden gems of Dupont Circle.
 Savvy wooers bring their dates there, writers bring their notebooks and picnickers bring their lunches.